 Options for Dealing With Secured Debts

 Many estates include property that carries debt.
 A home with a mortgage.
 A vehicle with a loan.
 Equipment pledged as collateral.
-This statute gives the personal representative several tools to handle those encumbered assets without waiting for the creditor to file a formal claim.
+This statute gives the personal representative several tools to handle those encumbered assets.
+The representative does not need to wait for the creditor to file a formal claim.

 If any assets of the estate are encumbered by mortgage, pledge, lien or other security interest, the personal representative may pay the encumbrance or any part thereof, renew or extend any obligation secured by the encumbrance or convey or transfer the assets to the creditor in satisfaction of his lien, in whole or in part, whether or not the holder of the encumbrance has presented a claim, if it appears to be for the best interest of the estate.

-A.R.S. § 14-3814The personal representative can pay the debt in full, pay it down partially, refinance or extend the loan, or even hand the property over to the creditor to satisfy the obligation.
+A.R.S. § 14-3814The personal representative can pay the debt in full, pay it down partially, refinance or extend the loan, or hand the real property or personal property over to the creditor.
 Each option depends on what makes the most financial sense for the estate and its beneficiaries.

 The Exoneration Question